 · Leading at the University of Utah where he worked as an Associate Dean for Academic Affairs with managerial responsibility for the educational mission of the University’s College of Law.

 Peterson is a national leader and authority on consumer protection.
 He has published several books including a university textbook on consumer law and an award winning book on predatory lending.
 The National Association of Consumer Agency Administrators, an association of state and local consumer law enforcement agencies, gave Peterson its national consumer advocate of the year award for his public service.

 Chris lives in Salt Lake City with his amazing wife and three wonderful kids.
 He's a fifth generation Utahn with deep pioneer roots.
 Chris was born and raised in West Valley City and attended Utah’s public schools.
 A father of three, Chris is married to Tera Peterson who is also a practicing attorney.
-Tera is an Assistant Solicitor General in the Utah Attorney General Office’s Criminal Appeals Division where she works to protect crime victims including especially abused children.
+Tera was an Assistant Solicitor General in the Utah Attorney General Office’s Criminal Appeals Division.
+Recently, she has moved back into private practice.
 The Petersons enjoy skiing in Utah's mountains and hiking our state's majestic deserts.

 Meet Karina Brown for lieutenant governor.
 Karina is President of the Cache County Friends of the Children's Justice Center Board and was a founding sponsor of the Medicaid Expansion ballot initiative (Proposition 3) adopted by Utah voters in 2018.
 She also serves on the Cache Valley Chamber of Commerce Board of Directors and is Co-Chair of the Cache Chamber Legislative Affairs Committee.
 She is a Planning Commissioner for the city of Nibley, Utah.
 And she is the co-founder of the Cache Valley United for Change organization dedicated to promoting civic engagement.